soveran/ohm/README.md

 A `counter` is like a regular attribute, but the direct manipulation of the value is not allowed.
 You can retrieve, increase or decrease the value, but you can not assign it.
 In the example above, we used a counter attribute for tracking votes.
-As the incr and decr operations are atomic, you can rest assured a vote won't be counted twice.
+As the `increment` and `decrement` operations are atomic, you can rest assured a vote won't be counted twice.

 ### reference